tk3369/BinaryTraits.jl/docs/src/index.md

 ## Applying Holy Traits

 If we would just implement interface contracts directly on concrete types then it can be too specific for what it is worth.
-If we have 100 flying animals, I shouldn't need to define 100 interface methods for the 100 concrete types.
+If we have 100 flying animals, we shouldn't need to define 100 interface methods for the 100 concrete types.

 That's how Holy Trais pattern kicks in.
 Rather than implementing the `fly` method